 E21C places high value on the part Governors play within school improvement.
-All of our schools have a Local Governing Body (LGB), they represent their local community and ensure that all schools respond effectively to local need.
+All of our schools have a Local Governing Body (LGB) or an Interim Representative Body (IRB), they represent their local community and ensure that all schools respond effectively to local need.
 The LGB’s role is to support and challenge the school leadership to ensure the students well-being and continually drive standards forward.
 Our Governors, who are all volunteers, bring their personal skills from outside education broadening the challenge role and all attend regular training.
 The role of the Chair is of particular importance in that they are the Headteachers’s direct critical friend, and ensures that the LGB is kept fully briefed of events and outcomes within the school.

 Ultimate governance and accountability remains with the Board of Trustees, Trustees delegate responsibilities to the LGB which they deliver through meetings, committees and/or responsible persons.

-All our LGB Chairs have direct access to the Chair of The Academy Trust, Nick Vincent, National Leader of Governance (NLG) and Chris Darlington, Trustee with responsibility for local governance.
+All our LGB Chairs have direct access to Chris Darlington, Trustee with responsibility for local governance.